precice/precice.github.io/content/community/community-training.md

 - [ASTE](tooling-aste.html) (check by running `./precice-aste-run --help` from the ASTE build directory)

-The FSI workflow module also needs:
+The FSI workflow module needs:

 - OpenFOAM (openfoam.com): See the [Quickstart](quickstart.html) page (check with running `pimpleFoam -help`)
 - [OpenFOAM-preCICE](adapter-openfoam-get.html) (check with running the Quickstart tutorial)